tc39/proposal-esm-phase-imports/README.md

 }
 ```

+`Export` is provided for both re-exports and local exports.
+For example,
+`export * as X from './x.js'` would be reflected as the export `{ type: 'export', name: 'x' }`,
+and then also appear in the `Import` dependency list separately.

 ### Dynamic Import

 On every source, we define a `[[Module]]` internal slot which contains a reference to an
-`AbstractModuleSource` for the source.
-This represents an unlinked, uninstantiated module instance
+`Source Text Module Record` for the source.
+This represents an unlinked, uninstantiated module
-that is uniquely identified for each module source in a given module environment.
-This allows
+instance that is uniquely identified for each module source in a given module environment.
+This
-ensuring spec identity between sources and instances in the specification, but implementations
+allows ensuring spec identity between sources and instances in the specification, but
-may choose to optimize out its creation to be lazy or handled in any other way.
+implementations may choose to optimize out its creation to be lazy or handled in any other way.

 When passing any concrete `AbstractModuleSource` instance into a dynamic `import()` expression,
 the module record at its `[[Module]]` internal slot is imported.